 The author Ian Fleming lived on the island at his home “GoldenEye” – now a luxurious hotel.

-Do you have any fun or interesting facts about the Caribbean that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about the Caribbean?
+Share them in the comments below!